The Money Transmitter License in the United States: Regulatory Overview

 Digital Asset and Virtual Currency ActivitiesMost states treat the transfer of virtual currencies as money transmission when a business has custody or control over its clients’ assets.

-A business will need to be licensed if it:
+A business will need to apply for a Money Transmitter License in the USA if it:

-Some states have created separate frameworks for businesses that provide services involving virtual currency and New York’s Department of Financial Services administers the BitLicense regime for all virtual currency businesses that involve NY residents.
+Some states have created separate frameworks for businesses that provide services involving virtual currency.
+For instance, New York’s Department of Financial Services administers the BitLicense regime for all virtual currency businesses that involve NY residents.

-Any business looking to expand into multiple states must first secure approval from each state in which they wish to operate.
-Additionally, each state must be maintained in compliance of that state’s laws and regulations.
+Any business looking to expand into multiple states must secure approval from each state in which they wish to operate.
+Additionally, each state Money Transmitter License must be maintained in compliance with that state’s laws and regulations.

 Federal: MSB Registration

-All money transmitters must register as an MSB with the Financial Crimes Enforcement Network (FinCEN).
+All money transmitters must register as an MSB with FinCEN.
 This involves:

 • Maintaining an agent list (if applicable)